In this guide, we want to teach you How To Install Winget on Windows 10.

 At this point, you can use Winget to search, install, update, and remove packages.

-To install a package with Winget, you can use the following syntax:
+To install a package, you can use the following syntax:

 winget install [package_name]